-The Sky Colony are a wholesome Cascadian indie folk rock group, focused on what matters most to them: creating music, and more importantly, their intention behind it.
-Since their formation in 2012, the story behind their sound has organically grown into one of personal empowerment and discovery.
-With complex instrumental layering, intricate harmonies, catchy hooks, and classic guitar solos, you have a complete experience of Skagit Valley, Washington’s "Best Band of 2018" by Cascadia Weekly.
+The Sky Colony are a indie folk rock group, focused on what matters most to them: simply creating wholesome music with real instruments, and more importantly, their intention behind doing so.
+Since their formation in 2012, the story behind the lyrics of their 1960’s reminiscent sound has organically grown into one of personal empowerment, discovery, and social awareness.
+Authentic and heartfelt lyrics, intricate tonal harmonies, catchy hooks, and well-practiced guitar leads are what you’ll hear of this group from Skagit Valley, Washington.

 The Sky Colony’s first full-length album ,"In A Dream", was released in February, 2015, and featured Master’s College banjo extraordinaire Molly Hazel and brilliant drummer dad Jeff Lacy.
 The title was publicized with blog coverage and radio play at stations worldwide.
 “It’s a mixture of the call of the Cascadian wilderness and an the 60's psychedelia era” (Tom Franks, Folkwords UK).
 Time upon time it has been deemed unique.
 “They create a sound of luminous spirituality that sets a fire in the mind."
 (Scot Casey, What’s Up Magazine).
 Music critics were interested in “a lack of special effects, just pure musicianship.”
 (John Apice, No Depression).